sarahnp7/aws-intro/labs/05-pager-duty.md

 ![](../images/autogroup-elb.png)

-Again.
-This step is optional because we are really working an an autoscaling group but typically developers use ELB with autoscaling feature so that's why there's this step 2.a. but it's optional.
+Again, this step is optional because we are really working on an autoscaling group but typically developers use ELB with an autoscaling feature so that's why there's this step 2.a. but it's optional.
 We will do another lab just on ELB soon.

 ## 3. Stress Test Web server